peerigon/talks/README.md

 ## How to pack your webpack

-A strategy on how to properly configure webpack for your project
+You are scared of webpack configs and you have no clue how they work?
+Perfect!
+This talk is for you.
+I will teach you hands-on tips on how to properly configure webpack for your project.

 - Johannes Ewald
 - [Frontend Developer Love, Amsterdam](https://www.frontenddeveloperlove.com/)